thtahamid/dota_v1.0_raw-data-validation/README.md

 tqdm

-# DOTA v1.0 Data Validation Guide
+# DOTA v1.0 and later version's Data Validation Guide

 This guide explains how to set up and run a visual verification step for DOTA v1.0 raw OBB (Oriented Bounding Box) labels.
 The goal is to visually confirm that label boxes align with the satellite imagery before filtering or training.